Creating a goal you?ll want to reach

-In our previous blog we looked at using the B-SMART acronym to help you focus on your goals and set your business plans for the future.
-The B stands for ‘beneficial’ and the idea of setting goals that benefit you should be at the heart of all your business planning.
+In my previous blog I looked at using the B-SMART acronym to help you focus on your goals and set your business plans for the future.
+The B stands for ?beneficial? and the idea of setting goals that benefit you should be at the heart of all your business planning.

-When you work for yourself it’s easy to feel bombarded from all angles by articles, business coaches and self-help books who are all telling you what you ‘should’ be doing to build your business.
-Of course you are eager to get things right and you want your business to do well, but it’s important not to get bogged down with other people’s goals – that’s why you started up on your own in the first place!
+When you work for yourself it?s easy to feel bombarded from all angles by experts telling you what you ?should? be doing to build your business.
+Of course you are eager to get things right and you want your business to do well, but it?s important not to get bogged down with other people?s goals ? that?s why you started up on your own in the first place!